-- a) Each practice will arrange for staff members who will provide brief interventions/alcohol education and have not already received the training to attend a 3 hour training course as early as possible (subject to availability of training slots). - b) Training will be arranged by the Board's Public Health Dept. - c) Practitioners may access e-learning modules which support the training on ABIs on NHS Health Scotland's virtual learning environment (VLE) at http://elearning.healthscotland.com/course/view.php?id=32
+- a) Each practice can arrange for staff members who will provide brief interventions/alcohol education and have not already received the training to attend a 3 hour training course which will be available via NHS Highland's Public Health Dept. - b) Practitioners may access e-learning modules which support the training on ABIs on NHS Health Scotland's virtual learning environment (VLE) at http://elearning.healthscotland.com/mod/resource/view.php?id=9341 c) Where staff members in a Practice have undertaken brief intervention training, they can where appropriate undertake cascade in-house training within their Team.